Are the COVID-19 vaccines safe and effective?

 Can children get the COVID-19 vaccine?

-The CDC recommends the COVID-19 vaccine for everyone ages 5 years and older to help protect against COVID-19.
+The CDC recommends the COVID-19 vaccine for everyone ages 6 months and older to help protect against COVID-19.
 Vaccinating children from COVID-19 will help protect them and their siblings who may not be eligible yet to receive the vaccine.
 It will help keep them safe and healthy in schools, on the playground, on playdates, and in the community.
 Vaccination helps protect the whole family and the community from COVID-19.
-COVID-19 is one of the top 10 causes of death for children ages 5 through 11 years.
 As always, check with your healthcare provider about what is right for your kids.

 COVID-19 Vaccines Videos Project

 We have a series of English and Spanish short videos about the COVID-19 vaccines, the product of a unique collaboration between The Immunization Partnership and Amerigroup Texas.
 And they become especially important as parents and guardians consider the pediatric vaccine for their kids.